fau-lgt/KI_meets_VHB/README.md

 - `main_TOuNN.py` — main file to run a topology optimization
 - `config.txt` — problem selection, mesh, training, and saving options
-- `VHB_tools.txt` — Python requirements list for the Anaconda environment
+- `environment.yml` — Anaconda environment of the project
 - `gmsh_from_predictions.py` — reconstruct a GM-TOUNN predicted design using Gmsh and export as `.inp` file for FEM validation

 ---